Vendor Risk Guide 3: Evaluate and Assess

 - Step 4: Evaluate & run assessments

-This guide discusses functionality from across product tiers and may reference functionality not available on your account.
+This guide discusses functionality from across product plans and may reference functionality not available on your account.

 Step 2: Send a gap questionnaire